 Fog weather is a low-lying cloud layer that forms near the Earth’s surface, reducing visibility to less than 1 kilometer (0.6 miles).
 Fog forms when moist air near the ground cools to its dew point, causing water vapor to condense into droplets.
 Fog formation occurs through mechanisms: cooling from below, warm air moving over cool surfaces, or cool air moving under warm air.

 Fog conditions involve high humidity, light winds, and temperature inversions.
 Areas near bodies of water, valleys, and low-lying regions are prone to fog development.
-Fog types include varieties.
+Fog types include different varieties.
 Radiation fog forms overnight as the ground cools.
 Advection fog develops when warm, moist air blows over a cool surface.
 Valley fog occurs in mountain valleys when dense cold air settles.
 Sea fog forms over oceans when warm air moves over cooler water.

 Fog effects impact life and transportation.
 Fog reduces visibility to less than 100 meters, making navigation challenging.
 Fog disrupts air travel, causing flight delays and cancellations.
 Road travel becomes hazardous, increasing the risk of accidents.
 Maritime activities face challenges due to reduced visibility in foggy conditions.